gbaeke/ytsummary/README.md

 Every summary is saved to an Azure Storage Table for reference.
 If you ask for a summary a second time, you get the summary from table storage unless you override that from the options.

+➡️ A full description of the app can be found here: https://gpt-inity.addpotion.com/youtube-summarizer

 ## Requirements

 This app uses Azure OpenAI service and requires that you do three deployments in your selected region (I am using France Central):